The 4 players Spurs signed alongside Son Heung-min & how they fared

 Southampton thought they had first refusal on the player after an impressive loan spell during the 2014-15 season.
 But parent club Atletico Madrid cancelled that option and accepted a higher bid from Spurs.

-It’s fair to say Alderweireld has repaid the faith shown in him, making 236 appearances for Tottenham and becoming an important part of their progress over the past half-decade.
+It’s fair to say Alderweireld repaid the faith shown in him, making 236 appearances for Tottenham and becoming an essential part of their progress over the past half-decade.

 It’s safe to say it never worked out for N’Jie at Tottenham.

 Bought in to provide fresh attacking impetus from the wing, the Cameroon international tore his medial collateral ligament during a Europa League match in December 2015 and only reappeared the following May.